mp3il/bluesnap-ios/README.md

 The SDK holds a function for obtaining a token from our Sandbox environment for quick testing purposes.

-## BSAddressDetails (in BSPurchaseDataModel.swift)
+## BSBaseAddressDetails, BSBillingAddressDetails, BSShippingAddressDetails (in BSPurchaseDataModel.swift)

+These classes hold the shopper details for either billing or shipping.
+Optional/Mandatory:
+State is mandfatopry only if the country has state (USA, Canada and Brazil).
-This class holds the shopper details for either billing or shipping. if you choose not to use the full billing option - only some of the fields will be full in the billing address details (name and country).
+If you choose not to use the full billing option - only name, country and zip are filled, email is optional.
+For full billing details, everything is mandatory except email which is optional.
+For shipping details all field are mandatory except phone which is optional.

-    public class BSAddressDetails {
+    public class BSBaseAddressDetails {

     	public init() {}

     	public var name : String! = ""
-	    public var email : String?
     	public var address : String?
     	public var city : String?
     	public var zip : String?
     	public var country : String?
     	public var state : String?

     	public func getSplitName() -> (firstName: String, lastName: String)? {
-	        return name.splitName
+        	return BSStringUtils.splitName(name)
     	}
+    }

+    public class BSBillingAddressDetails : BSBaseAddressDetails {

+    	public override init() { super.init() }
+    	public var email : String?
+    }

+    public class BSShippingAddressDetails : BSBaseAddressDetails {

+    	public override init() { super.init() }
+    	public var phone : String?
     }

 ## BSPaymentType